andrewbadge/DNSRoaming/README.md

 ## Can I sell DNS Roaming for profit?

-No. You can't sell it as your product.
-See the Licensing section.
+This product is licensed using the Apache License 2.0.
 You can use it as a tool as part of a commercial service (e.g. as a MSP).
+But you shouldn't be a dick and try and profit directly from by work by cloning my repo and selling your own renamed version.
+That would just be a shitty thing to do.

+## Found a issue or bug?

+In case you've found a bug, please open an issue on our GitHub.
+Or you just think what I've done is stupid; then keep it to yourself. ;-)

+# Licensing